AdrianEnache/Real-Estate-Project/README.md

+#Real Estate
-# A Backend project of a real estate site using JDBC Hibernate and MySQL
+A Backend project of a real estate site using JDBC Hibernate and MySQL